A Moroccan Dream Deferred

 I went to La Medina, had Moroccan Tea and suddenly I started throwing up in the café, that’s basically how my Sunday ended and my Monday started.
 Every day was colder than the day before.
 I don’t know how I got sick or if it was my mind trying to mess my body up.
 I had very high expectations for my trip and the outcome was out of control, I was depending on someone else and that’s a problem when you are not the owner of your decisions.
 I was misled, because I had a plan for months and when I stumbled out the plane at 2 am my dream wasn’t there, everything I thought I was going to do turned out to be a distortion of the truth.

 I was sick in my dream destination, what a Christmas break.
 I didn’t feel as myself, I felt vulnerable, and the only thing I had on my mind was “I just want to go Home with my mom”, kind of lame, right?
 I’m a very independent person, so for me to admit that I wanted that, after EVERYTHING, AFTER DREAMING OF BEING IN MOROCCO, THE ONLY THING I WANTED WAS TO BE HOME.
 I thought: of changing my flight, am I doing the right thing?
 Is this decision because of me?
-Or am I comparing how things would have been if I were there with someone else (him)?
+Or am I comparing how things would have been if I were there with (him)?
 I thought a lot about those things, especially because of my friend Katie, she asked me several times “if I was sure of the decision I was going to make”.
-(All I can say is that I don’t regret my decision of going there nor changing my flight, maybe I wasn’t ready, but next time I go to Morocco, I will go with a tour where they have everyday planned instead of me depending on one person to make my whole trip).
+(All I can say is that I don’t regret my decision of going there nor changing my flight, maybe I wasn’t ready, but next time I go to Morocco, I will go with a tour where they have everyday planned instead of me, even though I’m not a fan lol, I love to plan things.
 I still love Morocco the same way, I’m eager to become closer with the culture and with all the knowledge I have from books, to see it and appreciate it for myself.
 I want to write my own experiences about Morocco, the country I had the pleasure of being there for a short period of time.
 My Arabic Adventure is just A Dream Deferred.

 I changed my flight, which was very expensive.
 I arrived at JKF’s airport on Christmas’s eve and I’ve never felt so happy to see my sister waiting there for me.